 booted state is corrupted.
 This happens if you are calling

 When you click on the Data tab, and see this message:

-It means that the data persistence library you're using does not support the Inspector.
-If you are the library's author, see this section on how to add Inspector support to your library.
+If you are the library's author, see this section on how to add Ember Inspector support.

 Promises Not Detected

 You click on the Promises tab, and see this message:

 This happens if you are using a version of Ember < 1.3.